BullsEye0/blue_eye/README.md

 ✓ Nameserver Records

-✓ Sites of interest "email, okta, webmail and slack"

 ✓ List of GitHub user pages

 ✓ List of possible company email addresses harvested from GitHub user pages and from DuckDuckGo and Linkedin searches